 As a varsity swimmer at Lehigh juggling his studies and part-time jobs, Tom is a firm believer that dedication, discipline, and hard work lead to success both inside and outside of the classroom.
 Tom has been a generous donor for Lehigh’s current scholar-athletes by supporting the swimming and diving program and the Athletics Partnership.

 With a long history as a successful investor, Tom currently serves as chairman of Michael Baker International, LLC; SC3, LLC; and The Spectrum Group.
-He is a member of the Lehigh University Board of Trustees and also serves on the boards of the National Guard Youth Foundation, the USO Metro, the Middle East Institute, and the Pomfret School.
+He serves on the boards of the National Guard Youth Foundation, the USO Metro, the Middle East Institute, and the Pomfret School.
 He previously served as chair of Fordham Preparatory School.

 Tom is a member of Lehigh’s Wall Street Council (WSC) affinity group and was a featured speaker at the Lehigh Summit 2012 where he co-presented The Revolution in Military Affairs: Global Proliferation, Advanced Technologies, and Implications for National Security with Alton Romig ’75 ’77G ’79G.
 Tom was also a keynote at the WSC Financial Services Forum in November 2009, where he spoke of the attributes for success in life.